Cessna 208 Caravan: Design

 The Cessna 208 is a high-wing braced cabin monoplane powered by a single Pratt & Whitney Canada PT6A turboprop in tractor configuration.
 The cabin has room for nine passengers and two crew when used as a passenger aircraft with four doors: one for each crew member, an airstair door on the right side of the cabin and a cargo door on the left.
 The aircraft can be optionally fitted with an underslung cargo pod.

 The basic 208 airframe has a fixed tricycle landing gear but can also be fitted with various types of landing gear, allowing it to operate in a wide variety of environments.
 Some common adaptations include floats with retractable landing gear on the Caravan Amphibian model, and skis.

 The Caravan interior can be outfitted with seats or as a cargo compartment.
 The standard high-density airline configuration has four rows of 1-2 seating behind the two seats in the cockpit.
 This variant is capable of holding up to thirteen passengers, although it is marketed as being able to make a profit carrying just four.

 The cabin can be configured in a low density passenger configuration, with 1-1 seating, as a combination of passengers and cargo, or as a strictly cargo aircraft.
 Many variants include an underbelly cargo pod, which can be used for additional freight capacity, or for passenger baggage.
 A number of Caravans are operated as skydiving aircraft with the left-side cargo hatch converted to a roll-up door.

 The airplane typically seats nine passengers with a single pilot, although with a FAR Part 23 waiver it can seat up to fourteen passengers.
 The aircraft is also used for cargo operations.

 The short-fuselage Caravan burns 48 USgal of fuel per hour at 170 kn for 200 nmi stages.

-Operational history
+Notable incidents

+On January 17, 2004, Georgian Express Flight 126, crashed into Lake Erie shortly after takeoff from Pelee Island Airport killing all 10 occupants onboard.

+On October 14, 2011, A Cessna 208 of Moremi Air crashed after its engine failed during takeoff killing 8 of the 12 occupants onboard.

+On December 31, 2017, Nature Air Flight 144 crashed shortly after takeoff from Punta Islita Airport killing all 12 occupants onboard.

+On June 5, 2018, Fly-SAX Flight 102 crashed into a mountain peak in the Aberdare Range during a flight from Kitale to Nairobi, Kenya. all 10 occupants onboard were killed.

 In August 2021, fearing Taliban reprisals, pilots of the Afghan Air Force made a last minute escape from Kabul to Tajikistan on an AC-208 moments before the city fell to the Taliban.

 In November 2021, Egyptian Army Cessna 208s were used to fight smugglers in western Egypt.

 On May 11, 2022, a Cessna 208 pilot became incapacitated resulting in a passenger with no flight experience successfully making an emergency landing at Palm Beach International Airport.
 The passenger was assisted by Air Traffic Controller Robert Morgan, a certified flight instructor.